marcoperic/Dynamic-BF-Index/README.md

 As such, for a bloom filter occupying 1MB of memory, using three hash functions, and containing 10000 elements (insertions), the probability of a false positive is 1 in 19,069,897 (1 / 0.000000052).

-For a database with millions or billions of accesses in a minute, this is unacceptable.
+For a database with millions or billions of accesses at a time, this is unacceptable.
 However, for indexing small file systems, such a small memory footprint and low false-positive probability is very impressive.
 The potential for scalability is also impressive.
 For a user who wants to maintain the same probability of 1 in 19 million, but with a much larger amount of elements, 319,104, the memory footprint only increases to 32MB.